Wickham's HTML & CSS tutorial

 Audio and Video elements

-2 gold icon The CSS3 <video>...</video> video tag is processed by Firefox, Safari and Google Chrome but not by IE6, IE7, IE8 or Opera as at 07/09/10.
-IE9 supports the H.264 video format with the <video> tag.
-These pages from Mozilla and Safari Reference Library and Kaltura show the code and the working draft of the HTML5 video and audio standard is at whatwg.org.
-The audio element is similar.
+2 gold icon The HTML5 <video>...</video> video tag is processed by Firefox, Safari, Google Chrome and Opera but not by IE6, IE7 or IE8.
+However, IE9 and above support the H.264 (for mp4) video format with the <video> tag.
+These pages from Mozilla (Theora - ogg type ogv format) and Safari Reference Library (H264 - mp4 format) and Kaltura and dev.opera.com (Theora - ogv format) show the code.
+The working draft of the HTML5 video and audio standard is at whatwg.org.
+The audio element is similar and html5doctor is a tutorial.

 At present browsers process different formats from each other but you can code the same video or audio in several different source types (formats) and a browser will play the first format that it is able to play.
+If the following video doesn't play in your browser it's because I haven't coded an extra format suitable for your browser.
+This Wikipedia page lists appropriate formats for different browsers.

-It seems that for .swf Flash files the <embed>...</embed> tags will be used instead of the video tags.
-The embed tag has been reintroduced in HTML 5 and will validate in the future but at present it remains an IE vendor-specific tag which doesn't validate:-
+It seems that for .swf Flash files the <embed.../> tag will be used instead of the <video>...</video> tags.
+The embed tag has been reintroduced in HTML 5 and will validate in the future but at present it remains an IE vendor-specific tag which doesn't validate.
+There is no closing tag, as shown in this w3resource.com tutorial:-

 HTML markup:-

-<embed src="flash.swf"></embed>
+<embed src="yourflashfile.swf">

 embed { width: 500px; height: 450px; }